 Climate change and the contribution of greenhouse gas ("GHG") emissions continues to be a key concern at the international, national, provincial, state and local levels.
-Both Canada and the United States are signatories to the United Nations Framework Convention on Climate Change ("UNFCCC"), which was entered into in order to work towards stabilizing atmospheric GHG emissions at a level to prevent "dangerous anthropogenic interference with the climate system".
-Canada has also ratified the Paris Agreement, an international agreement within the UNFCCC to address climate change, and the United States rejoined this agreement in February 2021.
+Both Canada and the United States are signatories to the United Nations Framework Convention on Climate Change ("UNFCCC"), which was entered into in order to work towards stabilizing atmospheric GHG emissions at a level to prevent "dangerous" anthropogenic interference with the climate system".
+Canada has also ratified the Paris Agreement, an international agreement within the UNFCCC to address climate change.
+The United States rejoined the Paris Agreement in February 2021 and has recently commenced the process to withdraw from the Paris Agreement.

 Provinces in Canada have adopted a range of laws to put a price on, or otherwise regulate, GHG emissions.
 In addition, the Canadian federal government has implemented a regime that puts a price on certain GHG emissions in provinces and territories that do not have an adequate GHG emissions pricing regime, as determined by the federal government.
 Among other things, this regime imposes a regulatory charge on certain GHG emitting fuels, including propane and natural gas, sold in such provinces and territories.
 Under the current regime, such charge will increase annually until at least 2030.
 The Canadian federal government has also adopted new regulations that would require covered producers and importers of liquid fossil fuels to reduce the lifecycle carbon intensity of those fuels over time.
-In the U.S., both Houses of the United States Congress also have considered laws to reduce emissions of GHGs.